Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 {{% rules-block id="expansion_trajectories" heading="Trajectories" %}}

-You've fulfilled a trajectory if you can travel from one city to the other using _your_ routes.

-They are printed at the bottom right.
-If you've fulfilled one, draw your icon in its slot and receive its reward.
+Trajectories are printed at the bottom right.
+If you've fulfilled one, draw your icon in an open slot and receive its reward.

+You've fulfilled a trajectory if you can travel from one city to the other using only _your_ routes.
+(You have "connected" the two cities with your traveling company!)

 {{% remark %}}
 You can't claim a trajectory twice nor when all its slots are already taken.
 {{% /remark %}}

-The reward can be ...
-* A point value
-* Extra trains for your player area
-* A one-time power.
-These can be used at any time on your turn.
-Afterwards, cross out the power.
+@TODO: Rules table showing specific trajectory bonuses

 {{% /rules-block %}}

-{{% rules-block id="expansion_bonus" heading="Bonus" %}}
+{{% rules-block id="expansion_bonus" heading="Bonus Balloons" %}}

-Some routes receive a bonus attached to the side.
-If you claim that route, you immediately receive its bonus.

-Bonuses don't run out.
-On a double route, for example, the player to claim the second track also receives that bonus.

-@TODO IDEA: A permanent bonus.
-You may steal from anybody using that route for moving.
+Some route blocks have an added bonus or penalty.
+You receive this bonus when you claim the route.

+By default, the bonus immediately takes effect.
+Other bonuses are an **ability**: you can use this power once, at any time.
+Once used, cross out the bonus.

+As opposed to trajectories, bonuses are always value "1".
+(One point, one balloon, etcetera.)

+When they have a red minus sign, however, their value is "-1".
+(You lose one point, you lose one balloon, etcetera.)

+@TODO: Rules table showing these bonuses

 {{% /rules-block %}}

 {{% rules-block id="expansion_multiroutes" heading="Multiroutes" %}}

-Some routes can become **multiroutes**.
+Introduces **multiroutes**.

 Each space of a multiroute is a different type.
 As such, during a **Claim** action, you only claim one space at a time.

 Anybody who participated scores _full_ points for this route, but only if it is _completed_.
 Similarly, anybody who participated can use it to complete trajectories _once completed_.

-@TODO => IDEA: Also make the “grey” routes part of this expansion?
-Don’t include in the base game to simplify?
+@TODO: IMAGE EXAMPLE?

+{{% /rules-block %}}

+{{% rules-block id="expansion_multiroutes" heading="Multiroutes" %}}

+Introduces **gray routes**.
+You can use any one type to claim these.
+(For example, a gray route of 3 blocks can be claimed by 3 yellow.)

+@TODO: IMAGE EXAMPLE

+When you travel across a gray route, you can _choose_ which balloon types you want to receive!

 {{% /rules-block %}}